Crossmint/solana-wallets-dynamic-quickstart/README.md

 </div>

 ## Introduction
-This quickstart demonstrates how to build and manage Crossmint wallets on the Solana blockchain.
-It leverages Dynamic Auth Embedded wallets as the authentication layer, allowing these wallets to function as signers for your Crossmint wallet operations.
+This quickstart shows you how to create and manage Crossmint wallets on Solana, using Dynamic to handle user authentication.

 **Learn how to:**
 - Create a wallet